codelingo/docs/docs/concepts/examples.md

 ```

 If an instance of the `importData` runs for more than 4 minutes with unusually low resource usage, an issue will be raised as the function is suspect of deadlock.

+# Currenlty Available Specs

+To see more examples of what can be done with CLQL see our currenlty available [**Specs**](https://www.codelingo.io/specs)